Decoding Digital: Building a Digital Strategy

 Professor, ESMT Berlin

-In his consulting, Joe has worked closely with senior executives and Board members of large complex organizations in both public and private sectors advising them on IT and strategy related matters and how to unlock business value from their IT investments.
+In his consulting, Joe has worked closely with senior executives and Board members of large complex organizations in both public and private sectors advising them on IT and strategy related matters, leveraging information and on how to unlock business value from their IT investments.
 He also works with a number of technology companies helping them with their strategy, market positioning and growth.
 He mentors at a number of start-up accelerators in Berlin.